Legislation Details

 Memorandum

-This resolution solidifies the City Council policy direction that the cleaning and maintenance of downtown is to be affected by municipal employees.
+This resolution solidifies the City Council policy direction that the cleaning and maintenance of downtown is to be effected by municipal employees.

-The Downtown Development Authority (DDA), working in collaboration with City staff, has been working on developing a DDA funded program to inform a long-term solution to address the cleaning of downtown.
-It is expected that the program will take a minimum of twelve months to develop.
-City Council is desirous of an interim solution being put in place as the program is designed.
+The Downtown Development Authority (DDA), working in collaboration with City staff, has been working on developing a DDA funded downtown service team program, which is anticipated to include cleaning, maintenance, and other placemaking-related services (the “Program”).
+It is expected that the Program will take a minimum of twelve months to develop.

 Staff